To fully examine the inside of your uterus (womb) your consultant may recommend a hysteroscopy.

 A hysteroscopy is usually performed as an outpatient procedure under a local anaesthetic.
 Depending on your own situation a general anaesthetic and an overnight stay may be required.
 Be sure and discuss what method will be used with your consultant.

 A thin, flexible tube with a light at the end (a hysteroscope) is passed through your vagina into your womb.
-This allows your surgeon to look inside your womb and take tissue samples (biopsies) or remove small growths or fibroids.
+This allows your surgeon to look inside your womb and take tissue samples (biopsies) or remove small growths.

 After a hysteroscopy